 Did not like the writing style.

 I guess this book has been influential to the point of being integrated into common knowledge, because it mostly was just things I consider obvious.
+Not that there wasn't any insight to be found in having it all laid out with examples.

 I get the basic idea of distinction preceding logic but I don't understand how the calculus emerges from that, or what it's good for.